dwp-incubator/sandbox/README.md

 ## Practical

-1. [ ] Dockerise the Node project with a COPY of the app folder and run using port mapping
+1. [ ] Dockerise the Node project with an ADD of the app folder and run using port mapping
 2. [ ] Introduce docker volumes and show how a mapped volume allows code changes to be picked up by nodemon

 # 4. Mongo